spring-attic/scripts/README.md

 export PLATFORM_HOME=/Users/sgibb/workspace/spring/spring-cloud-samples #where all spring-cloud-samples are checked out export MONGO_URI=mongodb://192.168.50.1/stores #mongo running on host #TODO install mongo as a service
 ```

+## Build documentation

+You can easily create the documentation for a particular release train using the `release_train.sh` script.
+You can run it in an interactive mode - then you'll get
+prompted for all entries, or you can provide the values of the name of the release train together with the names and versions of modules.
+You can run
+`./release_train -h` for more information.